bchareyre/yade-mpi/doc/sphinx/installation.rst

 	* ENABLE_GL2PS: enable GL2PS-option (ON by default)
 	* ENABLE_LINSOLV: enable LINSOLV-option (ON by default)
 	* ENABLE_PFVFLOW: enable PFVFLOW-option, FlowEngine (ON by default)
+	* ENABLE_LBMFLOW: enable LBMFLOW-option, LBM_ENGINE (ON by default)
+	* ENABLE_SPH: enable SPH-option, Smoothed Particle Hydrodynamics (OFF by default)
+	* ENABLE_LIQMIGRATION: enable LIQMIGRATION-option, see [Mani2013] for details (OFF by default)
+	* ENABLE_MASK_ARBITRARY: enable MASK_ARBITRARY option (OFF by default)
+	* ENABLE_PROFILING: enable profiling, e.g. shows some more metrics, which can define bottlenecks of the code (OFF by default)
 	* runtimePREFIX: used for packaging, when install directory is not the same is runtime directory (/usr/local by default)
 	* CHUNKSIZE: used, if you want several sources to be compiled at once.
-Increases compilation speed and RAM-consumption during it (1 by default).
+Increases compilation speed and RAM-consumption during it (1 by default)
+	* VECTORIZE: enables vectorization and alignment in Eigen3 library, experimental (OFF by default)

 For using an extended parameters of cmake, please, follow the corresponding documentation on cmake-webpage.